 Meanwhile, Colorado, a state that led the effort for the right of women to vote, has yet to have a female governor or U.S. Senator.
-As the only woman in the race so far on the Democratic side, Kennedy is likely to stand out in that regard.
 In the wake of Republican Donald Trump’s election as president, Colorado and the nation saw massive women’s marches in response.

 Jenny Willford, who runs Emerge Colorado, an organization that encourages and trains women to run for political office in Colorado, noted that a woman has not run for governor here since Gail Schoettler in 1994.
 Women, she says, tend to be more collaborative and bipartisan in office and look at issues affecting the economy and working families differently.

 Emerge Colorado does not endorse, support, or oppose candidates, but speaking for herself, Willford said, “I’m hopeful that Cary Kennedy will be able to break the highest glass ceiling in this state, especially given that nobody has done this before, and we’re excited that she’s running.”

 How might the new primary system voters just passed affect a Kennedy candidacy?

 No one knows yet but it could benefit a candidate who does not come from the far left wing of the party more than one who does.

 Because voters approved ballot measure Prop 108 on Nov.
 8, Colorado’s next governor’s race will be the first year unaffiliated voters will be allowed to have a say in whom the Democratic Party nominates for governor.
 Democrats will still caucus for their candidates at precincts around the state — and unaffiliated voters cannot participate in those — but once candidates land on the primary ballot, either by coming out of caucuses or petitioning on, unaffiliated voters could be allowed to vote, unless a lawsuit derails the law.